Manager-led coaching: create change beyond the course

 Manager-led coaching delivers measurable impact through:

-Cost efficiency: Leverage existing managers instead of external coaching services, scaling programs without proportional cost increases.
+- Cost efficiency: Leveraging existing managers instead of external coaching services, scaling programs without proportional cost increases.

 The concept is straightforward – managers support their team members through structured touchpoints before, during, and after training programs.